Taking out a new car loan can be a bit of a tightrope act. Depending on your financial stability, the loan can make or break your credit.

 When you’re borrowing a significant amount of money, you will want to find the lowest interest rate possible.
 During this process, you will likely allow several auto lenders to run credit checks.

 Multiple credit checks will deduct points from your credit score under normal circumstances, so excessive hard inquiries should be avoided.
-However, when it comes to auto loans, there is an exception.
+However, when it comes to shopping for an auto loan, there is an exception.

 Multiple Inquiries for the Same Type of Loan

-If all credit checks are done within a 30-day period all hard inquiries listed on your credit report will be treated as one when your FICO score is calculated.
+If all credit checks are done within a 30-day period, the hard inquiries listed on your credit report will be treated as one when your FICO score is calculated.

 You will have to commit to one hard inquiry, which will shave about 5 points off your FICO score.
 But, that’s a small price to pay to find a low interest rate loan.

-An excessive amount of credit checks can slowly chip away at your credit score.
+An excessive amount of credit checks can slowly chip away at your credit scores.
 So, make sure to keep your auto loan search brief to benefit from the 30-day credit check bundling.

 Buying a car is a big investment and can have a major impact on your credit.
 Depending on how the loan is handled, the lasting effect can vary.

 Car loans can be a great way to diversify your credit.
-You can begin building your credit score with regular installment loan payments.
+You can begin building your credit scores with regular installment loan payments.

 If you are honest with yourself about borrowing potential then monthly payments should be a breeze.
-By making on-time payments without issue, you will be able to gradually build your credit score.
-If financial hardship gets in the way of lofty goals then it might be time to reevaluate.
+By making on-time payments without issue, you will be able to gradually build your credit scores.
+If financial hardship gets in the way of lofty goals, then it might be time to reevaluate.

 Staying in touch with your lender on a case-by-case basis can help mitigate issues and prevent long-term issues.
-No matter what the outcome might be, be sure to always borrow within your means and remember how the car loan will gradually impact your credit score.
+Regardless of the outcome, always borrow within your means and keep in mind how a car loan will slowly affect your credit score.